fugazi/douglasfugazi-wtf/src/pages/about.md

 ---
 I'm a Senior QA Engineer at heart!

 I've been working with 8+ years of experience in Software Testing and Projects Management in Agile environment and has hands-on experience in all stages of software testing life cycle.
+Joined Endava Medellín in 2019.

 He is certified in ISTQB Foundation, IBM Certified Developer and a Certified Scrum Master.
 Currently I'm a candidate for a Master degree in Technology Management & Innovation at Pontifical Bolivarian University (UPB).